-The overfrequency relay will normally be set for a trip point of 60.5 Hz, and must trip within 0.2 seconds.
+If an interconnection system which is certified to meet IEEE Std.
+1547 is used, the overfrequency setpoints as defined in IEEE Std.
+1547 will be used.
+Otherwise, the overfrequency relay will normally be set for a trip point of 60.5 Hz, and must trip within 0.2 seconds.
 Relays with an inverse time characteristic are not acceptable.
 These relays must respond reliably for applied source voltages as low as 70% of the nominal voltage.